lthievenaz-keeper/kcm-to-pam/README.md

 - Using existing KCM connection records if you're using Dynamic Tokens.
   - If there is a hostname and port on the record, it will be used, else a default '1.1.1.1:22' hostname will be created.

+Supports the use of an existing KSM application / gateway.

 Required dependencies:
 ```
 pip install keepercommander